Leah Marie Bollin Memorial Award Application

 Students with epilepsy or other seizure disorders (including Multiple sclerosis, Cerebral palsy, Muscular dystrophy, and Parkinson’ disease) will be considered for this award.
 Up to two - $2,000 scholarships awards are given each year to LSSU students to help with educational costs and move on with their lives despite a potentially debilitating physical condition.
-Student must be registered/certified by LSSU Learning Center - Disablity Services.
+Student must be registered/certified by LSSU Learning Center - Disability Services.
 This is a non-renewable award, however, past recipients are encouraged to apply each year.
-The application submission deadline is June 30.

 Applicants must be admitted to Lake Superior State University by April 1 of the current academic year.
 They must complete a questionnaire and provide the LSSU Foundation with three letters of recommendation from teachers, clergy, counselors or leaders of the community.
 Financial need is a consideration.
 Candidates must carry a minimum GPA of 2.0.